 - Avoid Overprocessing

 Do not relax your hair frequently.
 Overprocessing will do more harm.
-Layering hair relaxers on already relaxed hair can further dry your hair out and even make it protein deficient (leading to hair shedding and breakage).
+Layering hair relaxers on already relaxed hair can adversely affect your hair health by further drying your hair out and even making it protein deficient (leading to hair shedding and breakage).
 Talk to your hairstylist to understand the right time to relax your hair again.

 - Avoid Hair Color